-Pressure Cooker Pinto Bean and Ground Beef Stew with Cumin and Cilantro (also Instant Pot or Stovetop)
+Pressure Cooker Pinto Bean and Ground Beef Stew

 This delightful Pressure Cooker Pinto Bean and Ground Beef Stew with Cumin and Cilantro is something I had for lunch three days in a row, and I completely enjoyed it each time.
 If you’re not a pressure cooker convert, read after the recipe to see how the stew can be made in a regular pot on the stove, but obviously it’s much quicker in the pressure cooker.
 And I’m excited to add this great stew to the growing collection of Pressure Cooker Recipes on the blog!

 By the way, if anyone looked at that photo of the Pressure Cooker Pinto Bean and Ground Beef Stew and thought about chili, there’s no chili powder in this, so it’s definitely not chili!
 Actually cilantro is the predominant flavor here, so if you’re one of those poor cilantro-impaired folks, maybe you’ll want to search for a different stew recipe!

 (Updated October 2012.
 I first made this delicious pressure cooker stew back in 2009, and now my friend Barbara’s fantastic new pressure cooker blog is inspiring me to get going on some new recipes for the pressure cooker!)